godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 ## Running tests on emulators using a cloud-based service: Sauce Labs

 WebDriverIO officially supports some of the popular cloud services like Sauce Labs and BrowserStack by providing a service plugin.
 Here at GoDaddy, we use [Sauce Labs](https://saucelabs.com/) for performing mobile UI testing on emulators and real devices.
-If you don't have a Sauce Labs account you can start a free trial here: (https://signup.saucelabs.com/signup/trial)
+If you don't have a Sauce Labs account you can start a free trial here: <https://signup.saucelabs.com/signup/trial>

-Let's configure our current WebDriverIO test to run using the Sauce Labs simulators.
+Let's configure our current WebDriverIO test to run using the Sauce Labs emulators.

 **Step 1:** Install [WDIO Sauce Service](http://webdriver.io/guide/services/sauce.html)